Sourdough Artisan Loaf

 Directions

 Place the ball of dough in a greased bowl and cover with a tea towel.
-Let sit for 8-24 hours.
+Let sit at room temperature for 8-24 hours.

 Once the dough has risen.
-Punch it to deflate it and put it on a floured surface and roll it back into a ball.
-Place it back in the bowl for another 2-4 hours to allow it to do its final rise.
+Punch it to deflate it and put it on a floured surface and form it into a nice round shape.
+Cover with a tea towel and allow it to do its final rise for another 2 hours.

 When ready to bake, heat the oven to 450℉.
-Place a dutch oven with lid inside while it heats.
-When the oven is ready, remove the dutch oven.
+Place a Dutch oven with lid inside while it heats.
+Leave the Dutch oven in for 30 minutes.
+When ready, remove the hot Dutch oven.
 Cut a piece of parchment paper large enough to fit the loaf in the center once baked.

 FAQ